SouthEast Asian DEvelopment in the Long Term

 Economic and social development in ASEAN today is the outcome of a long process that was different from other regions of Asia, particularly South Asia and East Asia.

 The World Bank’s 1993 Asian Miracle report suggested that East and Southeast Asian countries followed a similar path of industrialization and development.
-Kaname Akamatsu’s 1962 flying geese paradigm is indeed a convenient framework for analyzing the successive waves, starting with the Newly Industrializing Economies (South Korea, Taiwan, Hong Kong, Singapore), then the ASEAN-4 countries (Thailand, Indonesia, Malaysia, The Philippines) and more recently China and Vietnam, followed by Cambodia, and Myanmar.
+Kaname Akamatsu’s 1962 flying geese paradigm is a convenient framework for analyzing the successive waves, starting with the Newly Industrializing Economies (South Korea, Taiwan, Hong Kong, Singapore), then the ASEAN-4 countries (Thailand, Indonesia, Malaysia, The Philippines) and more recently China and Vietnam, followed by Cambodia, Laos and Myanmar.

 But was this the case in the long term?
 Population densities were lower in Southeast Asia than in Japan.
 Countries had comparative advantages in primary commodity production for export.
 Rice was relatively abundant and affordable in the region.
 Ethnic Chinese entrepreneurs played an important role in business development.
 Underpopulation led to the arrival of millions of labour migrants from China and India in the past.
 These are some parameters that shaped the institutions and development paths of the economies and societies of Southeast Asia in ways different from South and East Asia.